jonnonz1/nz-statute-book/acts/public/2005/registered-architects-act-2005.md

 On an appeal under this Part, the District Court may order any party to the appeal to pay to any other party to the appeal any or all of the costs incurred by the other party in respect of the appeal.

 ### 45 Orders as to publication of names
-(1) On any appeal under this subpart, the District Court may, if in its opinion it is proper to do so, prohibit the publication of the name or particulars of the affairs of a registered architect or any other person.
+(1) On any appeal under this Part, the District Court may, if in its opinion it is proper to do so, prohibit the publication of the name or particulars of the affairs of a registered architect or any other person.
 (2) In deciding whether to make an order under subsection (1), the court must have regard to— (a) the interests of any person (including, without limitation, the privacy of any complainant); and (b) the public interest.